shathalshehri/Human-Robot-Controller/README.md

 ˚ ༘♡ ⋆｡˚˚ ༘♡ ⋆｡˚˚ ༘♡ ⋆｡˚

-**About This Repository:**
-This repository showcases my tasks completed during the software development track of my training program at Smart Methods Company.

----
 # 🤖 Robot Movement Control Interface

 This interface (`page.php`) allows you to control the robot's movement direction.
 The webpage is built with HTML, CSS, and PHP, and connects to a local server using XAMPP for database management.